Safflower in Georgie’s Garden: Photo Copyright Sharon Falsetto All Rights Reserved

 Purdue University website, Alternative Field Crops Manual: Safflower, accessed from: https://hort.purdue.edu/newcrop/afcm/safflower.html

-Author is a 20 year veteran in the health care and aromatherapy industry and a UK-certified aromatherapist.
-She is both a published author and editor in aromatherapy, a consultant, custom blend formulator and herbal studies student.
+The author is a 20 year veteran in the health care and aromatherapy industry and a UK-certified aromatherapist.
+She is both a published author and editor in aromatherapy, a consultant, custom blend formulator, and herbal studies student.
 She is the author of Authentic Aromatherapy and the current chief editor of the NAHA Aromatherapy Journal.
-She works from her garden studio in Sedona, Arizona, where she is in the process of creating her own aromatic stillroom on her one acre homestead and aromatic gardens.
+She works from her garden studio in Sedona, Arizona, where she is in the process of creating her own aromatic stillroom on her one-acre homestead and aromatic gardens.